Email marketing

 Wrapping up

-Make the most out of holidays — use them to increase brand awareness, build stronger customer relationships, and boost sales.
+Make the most of holidays — use them to increase brand awareness, build stronger customer relationships, and boost sales.
 And a holiday email marketing calendar will help you keep track of all the important holidays, plan campaigns in advance, and build effective content creation and distribution processes for your business.

 Obviously, our holiday calendar doesn’t include all the possible important dates for marketing emails.
 But this selection can be a good starting point — use it and feel free to add or exclude the holidays that don’t fit in your marketing strategy or add your own.